ayseljafar/BERT_sentiment_analysis/README.md

 # BERT_sentiment_analysis
-#### Performing sentiment analysis from Trustpilot reviews of Banks by using LLM- Transformer Model BERT
+#### Performing sentiment analysis from Trustpilot reviews of DoGood Credit Union DBank by using LLM- Transformer Model BERT